 Testing for other associated conditions such as cystic fibrosis or tuberculosis may also be helpful in making a diagnosis of bronchiectasis.

-The goal of treatment for bronchiectasis is to control infection, promote drainage of excessive secretions from the lungs and prevent further complications from occurring.
+The goals of treatment for bronchiectasis are to control infection, promote drainage of excessive secretions from the lungs and prevent further complications.
+Although the disease can't be cured, with treatment, most people live a normal life.

-- Avoiding upper respiratory irritants (smoking, secondhand smoke, air pollution).
+- Avoidance of respiratory irritants (smoking, secondhand smoke, air pollution, workplace exposures).

 - Yearly flu shot